eje24/coral/README.md

     - 🏗️ add struct constant_t, and make variable_t an extension
     - 🏗️ enable link-time optimization (quick)
     - extend tensor index/entry value lambda broadcasts to variable
-    - 🏗️ add in ability to construct different views of the same tensor (just have another tensor pointing to the same data, but with different num_rows, num_columns)
     - 🏗️ reference count and "garbage collect" old tensors
-    - 🏗️ shape_t update (for keeping track of tensor dims)
+    - ✅ shape_t update (for keeping track of tensor dims)
     - 🏗️ migrate to `_tensor_in_place_...` naming convention for in place tensor operatiosn (and variable operations with `_variable_in_place_...`)
     - ℹ️: for now, grad_ops return tensors, not variables, as we do not care about higher order derivatives (i.e. treating gradients as variables in their own right)
     - ✅ make everything heap-allocated